percona/pmm/docs/setting-up/client/docker.md

 <!--
 TODO
 - How to stop Docker image
-- How to run pmm-admin add via Docker
+- How to run 'pmm-admin add' and other client commands via Docker -->
--->